Track mileage automatically

 Review — managers see submitted business journeys clearly, without chasing missing information

-Report — finance teams generate structured, audit-ready records for payroll and compliance
+Report — finance teams generate structured, ATO-compliant records for payroll and compliance

 Spreadsheets are a reasonable starting point.
 They help you understand what data drivers need to submit and sketch out a basic process.
 But they don’t scale.